Site-Centric Privacy

 Your rights

-• You have the right to access your data including personal data within the limited period that we hold it.
+• Access: You have the right to access your data, including personal data, within the limited period that we hold it.

-• You also have the right to rectify any incorrect or out-of-date data about you which we may hold.
+• Rectification: You have the right to rectify any incorrect or out-of-date data about you that we may hold.

-• You have the right to request that we delete your data.
+• Deletion: You have the right to request that we delete your data.

-• If you have any complaints, we will appreciate if you give us an opportunity to resolve any issue first, by contacting us as set out below.
-You are, however, always entitled to contact our regulatory body, the UK’s Information Commissioner Office – details can be found at https://ico.org.uk/global/contactus/ or by sending an email to: casework@ico.org.uk.
+If you have any complaints, we would appreciate the opportunity to resolve any issue first at dpo@dotmetrics.net.
+However, you are always entitled to contact our regulatory body, the UK’s Information Commissioner’s Office (ICO).

-Please note that when you access a tagged site without disclosing your identity or disclosing information through which someone can identify you as a specific identifiable data subject, and you wish to exercise your rights, you will need to provide us with some personal information or “personal data” (for example, your first and last name together with your e-mail address).
-By providing this you are consenting to us processing your personal data; evidence of consent will be recorded in the Data Privacy Centre.
+Important: When you access a tagged site anonymously or without providing information that identifies you as a specific data subject, but later wish to exercise your rights, you may need to provide some personal information (e.g., first and last name plus an email address).
+By providing this, you consent to us processing your personal data; we will record evidence of that consent in the Data Privacy Centre.

 How long will we keep your personal data?

 We will only retain your data in a way that can identify you for as long as is necessary to support the Ipsos iris research study and its findings.
-In practice, this means that once we have satisfactorily reported the anonymous research findings to the online publishers and carried out quality control checks, we will securely remove your personal, identifying data from our systems.
+Practically, after we have reported the anonymised research findings to the online publishers and carried out the necessary quality control checks, we will securely remove your personal, identifying data from our systems.

 Where will my personal data be processed and stored and who will have access to it?